Graduate Program in Philosophy

 - Writing Sample: sample of your recent writing in philosophy

-- References: three letters of recommendation, preferably from philosophy instructors, may be submitted through the Graduate School or sent to the philosophy department.
+- References: three letters of recommendation, preferably from philosophy instructors, may be submitted through the Graduate School or sent to the Department of Philosophy.

 If your record is unusual in some way and you feel as though you need additional supporting materials, we would like to consider them as well.
 Please send them directly to the philosophy department.
 If you have questions, please contact our Director of Graduate Studies, Benjamin Young.